Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Mature plants will have their leaves curling from the outside to the center.

 Environmental stress is the most common cause of tomato leaf curl.
-Things like high temperatures, too much water, over-pruning, a lack of water, or damage to roots.
+Stressors include high temperatures, too much or too little water, over-pruning, or root damage.

-Thankfully, it doesn’t affect the taste of the fruit.
+Thankfully, it doesn’t affect the fruit’s taste.
 You can avoid it by making sure your soil drains well.

 Additionally, avoid the temptation to over-prune.
 Give adequate water and position tomato plants in full sun.

-Curling tomato leaves may also come about because of a viral infection transmitted through whiteflies.
+Curling tomato leaves may also result from a viral infection transmitted through whiteflies.
 For this reason, try to eliminate whiteflies from your garden.

 2. Septoria Leaf Spot